bnwolford/bnwolford.github.io/_pages/research.md

 # Current Research

+I am currently a Bioinformatics PhD Candidate mentored by Drs.
+Cristen Willer and Mike Boehnke.
+I work with both research groups to study the genetics of complex diseases, specifically cardiovascular and metabolic traits, using computational and statistical methods.

 ## Cristen Willer Group
 University of Michigan
 Department of Internal Medicine, Department of Human Genetics, and Department of Computational Medicine and Bioinformatics